 Universal Licensing System License Search for verification.

 The license of the former holder now deceased must show a status of expired or cancelled in the licensee database.
 See Section 97.31(a).
-This is accomplished by submitting a request that includes a death certificate, obituary, or Social Security Death Index data that shows the person named in the operator/primary station license grant has died.
+This is accomplished by submitting a request that includes a death certificate or obituary that shows the person named in the operator/primary station license grant has died.
 Such a request may be submitted as a pleading associated with the deceased licensee's license and sent to:

 1270 Fairfield Road